kanersps/essentialmode/README.md

 # EssentialMode

+## Support development
+Hey, thank you very much for trying out my software.
+If you'd like to support continued development I'd very much appreciate if you'd pledge any amount to: https://www.patreon.com/gdevelopment

 ## Description
 EssentialMode is a FiveM resource which is used to bring a central management interface for other resources.
 It handles player data saving like their money, groups and roles and makes these easily usable by other resources.